 “No, you’ll have an opportunity to share later,” I said.

 I’m all about student engagement and collaborative inquiry, but this wasn’t the time.
 We continued through the evening and later separated into small groups.
-We were doing a practice called Focused Inquiry and I chose to be in the group with Jordan, one of his friends, and a third participant.
+We were doing circling and I chose to be in the group with Jordan, one of his friends, and a third participant.

 “You’re not really feeling that.”